google-deepmind/mujoco/doc/programming.rst

      dx/dt = f(t,x,u) = (1, mjData.qvel, mjData.qacc, mjData.act_dot)

-In the presence of quaternions (i.e. when free or ball joints are used), the position vector mjData.qpos has higher dimensionality than the velocity vector mjData.qvel and so this is not a simple time-derivative in the sense of scalars, but instead takes quaternion algebra into account.
+In the presence of quaternions (i.e., when free or ball joints are used), the position vector ``mjData.qpos`` has higher dimensionality than the velocity vector ``mjData.qvel`` and so this is not a simple time-derivative in the sense of scalars, but instead takes quaternion algebra into account.

 To illustrate how the simulation state can be manipulated, suppose we have two mjData pointers src and dst